daharper/gptchat/README.md

 To run the application:

 * download the source code
+* edit main.js and set bearer to your open api key
 * open a terminal and change into the source folder
 * run a simple web server